DakshK26/cf_ai_error_sidekick/README.md

 # cf_ai_error_sidekick

-> **AI-powered error analysis assistant running entirely on Cloudflare's edge network**
+> **AI-powered error analysis assistant running on Cloudflare Workers with OpenAI-powered analysis**

 A production-ready full-stack application that analyzes error logs and technical issues using retrieval-augmented generation (RAG), WebAssembly-accelerated parsing, and streaming LLM responses: all deployed on Cloudflare's global edge infrastructure.